FaserF/ha-deutschebahn/README.md

     only_direct: false
 ```

+## Lovelace Custom Card
+[silviokennecke](https://github.com/silviokennecke/) has created [this](https://github.com/silviokennecke/ha-custom-components/wiki/Components#public-transport-connection) great lovelace card for a better overview of the train departures.
+Be sure to check it out.

 ## Bug reporting
 Open an issue over at [github issues](https://github.com/FaserF/ha-deutschebahn/issues).
 Please prefer sending over a log with debugging enabled.